-We also have to be aware that children may rip, destroy, or refuse to hold said prop.
-Especially if it something that they are not used to holding, such as large signs.
-If they are not, then frustration may arise and that is the last thing that we want to feel during wedding photos.
+We must also know that children may rip, destroy, or refuse to hold the prop.
+Especially if it is something that they are not used to holding, such as large signs.
+If they are not, then frustration may arise, which is the last thing we want to feel during photos.

-The final thought: Are the children physically able to do the task that we are asking them to do?
+The final thought: Can the children physically do the task we are asking them to do?
 Are we asking a 3-month-old to sit up unassisted?
 Or asking a 5-year-old to perform in front of the camera?
 When discussing your family photos with your photographer, make sure that he or she is aware of what you want during your family photos and ask the photographer’s opinion.

 Coordinated, but not matching

-The Cantrell Family in the above photo nailed their family photography wardrobe.
-And it all started with Junie’s little outfit.
-Bethany pulled together the rest of the family’s outfits from that one item of clothing; all of their clothing is coordinated, but it doesn’t match.
+In the above photo, the Smith Family nailed their family photography wardrobe.
+And it all started with mom’s outfit.
+Lisa pulled together the rest of the family’s outfits from that one item of clothing; all of their clothing was coordinated, but it didn’t match.

-Further, all of the members need to look like you are heading to the same place.
-If the father is wearing a suit while the rest of the family is wearing shorts, tank tops, and flip-flops, it’s not going to look right.
+Further, all of the members need to look like they are heading to the same place.
+If the father is wearing a suit while the rest of the family is wearing shorts, tank tops, and flip-flops, it won’t look right.
 Everyone should wear clothes that are on the same dress level.